OAToolBox/MyProjects/README.md

 3. **Add extensions to Burp Suite:**
    - Open Burp Suite.
-   - Go to the "Extender" tab.
+   - Go to the "Extensions" tab.
-   - Click on the "Extensions" sub-tab.
+   - Click on the "Installed" sub-tab.
    - Click "Add" and choose the appropriate .py file from the folder of the extension you want to add.
+	 In some cases there will be an extension with more than one file.
+In that case you should add the file with the word "main" in its name and check that the other files related to it exist in the same folder.

 ## Extensions

 ### Content Type Converter
-Convert the content type of a request easily.
+Convert the content type of a request.
 Right-click on the request, choose this extension, and select the target content type.
 The extension updates both the request header and body, creating a new tab in the Repeater with the converted request.

 ### Request2Python
 Convert HTTP requests to Python code.
 Right-click on the request, select this extension, and the Python code representation of the request will be displayed in a new tab within the extension interface.